algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ##### Acceptance Criteria

-- The game must be complete with no issues, crashs, bugs or glitchs during all the user's experience.
+- The final product must not have any issues, crashes, system failures, or glitches throughout the whole user's experience.

 #### 2.1 Main menu
 The main menu is the first page that you land on when you launch the game.
 This page allows the player to either play or to access to the settings.